 To this day, my parents don't quite understand what I'm doing with my life.
 Working remotely just wasn't as popular with that generation.
 My family members constantly ask me about my office, or what it's like to work from home every day.
 Following an alternative career path, or not having a traditional workplace, is something that comes with millennial culture.

-Nowadays, you can travel the world and get paid.
+travel the world and get paid.
 Bloggers are finding ways to turn experiences and creative passions into paychecks, while others are running apps from the comfort of their home.
 The nine-to-five life isn't your only option anymore, and that's hard for some to understand.
+07

 Finding a local coffee shop and becoming a regular is a dream come true for any millennial.
 You fully plan on scoping out a spot on your block, wherever you go.
 You'll bring your laptop and ask for the Wi-Fi password at the counter.
 The barista will ask for your preference on whipped cream or caramel swirls, and you'll know exactly what you want.
 To a bystander, this whole process probably seems quite complicated.
 It's all part of the experience, though, and something this generation has down to a science.